zrh99199/stevezhu.github.io/_posts/2022-05-09-SteveZhu-HW-3.md

 The accuracy of my model stabilized **between 94% and 96%** during training and **between 95% and 96%** during validation.
-Compared to the baseline model, I did slightly better than it.
+Compared to the baseline model, I did much much better than it.
 This model doesn't have serious overfitting issue because the validation accuracy is almost the same as the trainning accuracy

 ### 3. Score on Test Data